 A Grieving Hope

 “Life is grief.”
-I recently heard this phrase spoken by a guest speaker in a class I was attending a few weeks ago.
-I’ve thought of it often since.
+I heard this phrase spoken by a guest speaker in a class I was attending a few weeks ago.
+I have thought of it often since.
 I think it is because there is a universal truth in the phrase “life is grief.”

 Life is grief.